 For the traditional use of press fits, where the pins both join and accurately locate the parts, better designs use slip-fit dowel pins for self-locating and bolts to join the parts.
 In plastics, use locating pins for alignment and snap fits for assembly.
 These are just a couple quick examples; there are a nearly unlimited options for mechanical assembly.

 While press fits are right for some designs—machined parts of similar materials with tight tolerances requiring close-tolerance alignment—using an interference fit may not be right for your assembly; just like while they’re perfect for a date, your jeans aren’t right for that upcoming awards dinner.
 Try on some alternatives, and if your old-fashioned boss asks why you didn’t use press fits, feel free to send him this article.
-To test out your design, check out our 3D printing and CNC services!
+To test out your design, download our free press fit calculator here and then also check out our 3D printing and CNC services!